Musk-backed Starlink to refund pre-orders in India after govt order

 Starlink is one of a growing number of companies launching small satellites as part of a low-Earth orbit network to provide low-latency broadband internet services around the world, with a particular focus on remote areas that terrestrial internet infrastructure struggles to reach.

-But the Indian government has advised people against subscribing to Starlink without a licence and also warned the company, ordering it to refrain from taking bookings and rendering services.
+But the Indian government has advised people against subscribing to Starlink without a licence and ordered the company to refrain from taking bookings and rendering services.

-Starlink is planning to apply for a commercial licence in India by the end of January, its country head had said in a social media post last month, and a presentation showed with an April roll out it targeted 200,000 devices in India by December 2022.
+Starlink is planning to apply for a commercial licence in India by the end of January, its country head Sanjay Bhargava had said in a social media post last month, and a presentation showed that with an April roll out it targeted 200,000 devices in India by December 2022.

+However, in a LinkedIn poston Tuesday Bhargava said he has stepped down as country director and board chairman due to "personal reasons".
+According to his profile on the platform, he had taken up the role in October.

-(Reporting by Aditi Shah in New Delhi and Abhirup Roy in Mumbai; editing by David Evans)
+(Reporting by Aditi Shah in New Delhi, Abhirup Roy in Mumbai and Akash Sriram in Bengaluru; editing by David Evans and Arun Koyyur)

 ((abhirup.roy@thomsonreuters.com; + 91 22 6180 7067; Reuters Messaging: abhirup.roy.thomsonreuters.com@reuters.net))